 Prior to joining CDE in March 2013, Holmes was the CEO of KIPP Colorado Schools.
 KIPP (Knowledge is Power Program) is a system of 125 charter schools across the U.S. with a commitment to preparing students in underserved, low-income communities for success in college and life.
 At KIPP Colorado, Holmes was responsible for more than tripling the size of the organization and leading the schools to record levels of student achievement.
 Holmes also has private sector experience as a senior consultant with Deloitte Consulting, where she worked with a variety of clients on change management, talent strategies and organization design.
 Holmes began her career as a middle school teacher.
 She holds a bachelor's degree in history from Yale University and an M.B.A. from Harvard Business School.

-Carey Taylor Markel, Policy Analyst and Director of State Board Relations
+Carey Taylor Markel, Policy Analyst, Data Privacy Officer and Director of State Board Relations

 Carey Taylor Markel was hired by the Colorado Board of Education in October 2011.
 She brings a broad range of public and private sector experience to her role as Director of State Board Relations, including partner in a law firm in South Carolina and Of Counsel to Wheeler Trigg O’Donnell in Denver.